Mrtracker-new/BAR/README.md

 - Consider enabling hardware binding for critical files to prevent unauthorized access from different devices
 - Remember that after 3 failed password attempts, files will be permanently deleted as an anti-brute force measure
 - If you forget your password, your data cannot be recovered

 ---

+## 📜 Legal Considerations

+BAR is designed for legitimate security purposes.
+Please be aware of the following important legal considerations:

+- **Encryption Regulations**: The use of encryption software may be regulated or restricted in certain countries or jurisdictions.
+It is your responsibility to ensure your use of BAR complies with all applicable laws.

+- **Data Protection Laws**: When using BAR to store or process data subject to data protection regulations (such as GDPR, CCPA, HIPAA, etc.), ensure your usage complies with all relevant requirements.

+- **Legitimate Use**: BAR should only be used for lawful purposes.
+Do not use this application to circumvent legal data retention requirements or for any illegal activities.

+- **No Warranty**: BAR is provided "AS IS" without warranty of any kind.
+The developers are not liable for any damages or data loss resulting from the use of this application.

+For complete legal information, please refer to the [DISCLAIMER.md](DISCLAIMER.md) file included with this application.

+---